CLI configuration options

 --sslcacert

-Specifies the path to the certificate authority (CA) certificate used to secure the Portainer instance.
+Specifies the path to the certificate authority (CA) certificate used to validate the Edge Agent certificate.
+(BE only, deprecated, use mTLS instead)

 --sslcert